Choosing the Right Approach when Converting from Visual Basic to .NET

 Automated Migration

-Automating to .NET is simply code conversion, but the is a code conversion on a massive scale, to begin this process, there are several pre-migration activities.
+Automating to .NET is simply code conversion, but it is a code conversion on a massive scale.
+To begin this process, there are several pre-migration activities.
 The first step involves going through the entire code for the suitability to convert into .Net without any new coding being required.
 Microsoft Visual Studio .NET offers a VB upgrade wizard to provide the project team a migration map.
 Automating to .Net is supposed to be an robotic process, even though it never is, usually after the conversion, the codes will be a mix of .NET and VB codes.
 Where developers need to come in and rewrite the codes.
 In short for an automated process there is a lot of manual coding.
-This approach has both advantages and disadvantages that need to be weighed in your situation.
+This approach of VB to .NET migration has both advantages and disadvantages that need to be weighed in your situation.

 Manual Migration